stlmc/stlmc/tests/README.md

 - `process_cleanup.py` verifies that parallel solver workers share one bounded cleanup deadline and are forcefully reaped when graceful termination stalls.
-- `reachability.py` checks zero-jump reachability, unreachable results, threshold relaxation, one-step/two-step agreement, Z3/Yices/dReal
-  agreement, temporal-target validation, and witness generation.
+- `reachability.py` checks zero-jump reachability, unreachable results, threshold relaxation, symbolic/explicit path strategies with one-step and two-step solving, Z3/Yices/dReal agreement, temporal-target validation, and witness generation.
 - `compare_solvers.py` reruns every Yices benchmark case with Z3, then checks that both solvers produce the same status and finishing bound.
 It reuses the Yices logs from the preceding benchmark run instead of running Yices twice.